AlbertGBarber/Coro-Pixel-Star-270/README.md

  Overall, it is not too complicated.
 The images should give you enough hints on how to build it.

  For the code you'll need my pixelStrip library (github.com/AlbertGBarber/PixelStrip)

+ NOTE: By default the effects are triggered to run based on the ambient light level read by a photoresistor on pin A0.
+Setting lightSensorDisable to true bypasses the light level check, and will cause the effects to run continuously.

  BASIC CONSTRUCTION OUTLINE:

  *Spray paint star desired color.

- *Insert pixels into star so that they start in center and circle outwards (forming complete stars).
+ *Insert pixels into star so that they start in center and circle outwards (forming complete stars as you go).
 Add power injection points every 70 pixels or so.

  *Put power supply in electronics box with Arduino on mini-breadboard.